 In Iron Man 3, Tony Stark reveals he still had a nanny when he was fourteen years old.
 Given that a nurse bot is a futuristic nanny, that pretty much describes Hiro.

-Speaking of which, Season 2 of Avengers Assemble introduces Arsenal, a robot whose primary function was to serve as a companion and eventually goes on to perform a Heroic Sacrifice, only to get rebuilt by the lead protagonist.
+Season 2 of Avengers Assemble introduces Arsenal, a robot whose primary function was to serve as a companion and eventually goes on to perform a Heroic Sacrifice, only to get rebuilt by the lead protagonist.
 Doesn't that sound a lot like Baymax?

-And in the episode "The Age of Tony Stark", a de-aged Tony looks a lot like Hiro.
+In the episode "The Age of Tony Stark", a de-aged Tony looks a lot like Hiro.

 A group of teenagers/young adults fighting a terrorist who wears a kabuki mask in a Culture Chop Suey city with some "bending" involved...
 Sound familiar?
 (Bonus points for one of the heroes being filthy rich.)